Vacate NY Default Judgment – NY Default Judgment Defense Lawyer

 CPLR Rule 5015(a)(1)

-CPLR Rule 5015(a)(1) permits the court to vacate a judgment by reason of excusable default where the motion is made within one year after service of a copy of the judgment.
-CPLR Rule 5015(a)(1) may permit a defendant to vacate a default judgment even if it was served properly, however the defendant will be required to demonstrate both a reasonable excuse for the default and a showing of a meritorious defense to the plaintiff’s lawsuit.
-Furthermore under this provision of New York law, the application to the court seeking to vacate the default judgment must be made within one year after service of a copy of the judgment upon the defendant.
+CPLR Rule 5015(a)(1) permits the court to vacate a judgment because of excusable default where the motion is made within one year after service of a copy of the judgment.
+CPLR Rule 5015(a)(1) may permit a defendant to vacate a default judgment even if it was served properly, however, the defendant will be required to demonstrate both a reasonable excuse for the default and a showing of a meritorious defense to the plaintiff’s lawsuit.

 Court’s Discretion to Vacate a Default Judgment